bide-dev/azero-wallet/docs/integration.md

       signature: signingResult.data.signature
     };
   }

+  // It is also possible to sing and send a transaction from within the snap using
+  // the `signAndSendExtrinsicTransactionPayload` method. public async signAndSendPayload(api: ApiPromise): Promise<SignerResult> {
+    // We generate the payloud outside of the snap const payload = await generateTransactionPayload(api); // see payload generating example below
+    // We sign and send the payload from within the snap return await signAndSendExtrinsicTransactionPayload({payload});
   }
+}
 ```

+To learn more about generating a signer payload, see this [payload generating example].

 For the `signPayload` method to work, the snap connection must be established.
 Below is the `connectSnap` function which
 connects to the snap and sets up the RPC URL.
 Here, we use the public testnet RPC URL.